 CGIF has significant exposure to foreign-currency risk because it guarantees bonds denominated in various currencies of the market of issuance, while its functional currency is the US dollar.
-However, CGIF is free from a convertibility risk as it has an option to settle guarantee obligations in US dollars (or substitute currency) in principle.
-As a result, CGIF is not at a risk of defaulting on a guarantee due to lack of access to the bond issue's currency.
+However, CGIF is free from a convertibility risk as CGIF has an option to settle guarantee obligations in US dollars (or substitute currency) in principle.
+As a result, CGIF is not at a risk of defaulting on guarantee due to lack of access to the bond issue's currency.

 Fitch does not expect CGIF to face severe liquidity problems due to its appropriate management of liquidity risk.
-All CGIF investments, by policy, must be marketable within a reasonable time.
-CGIF allocated 80% of its investments in bonds and time deposits with maturity durations of less than five years in 2020, giving the portfolio a duration of three years at the end of the year.
+All of CGIF's investments, by policy, must be marketable within a reasonable time.
+CGIF allocated more than 90% of its investments to bonds and time deposits with maturity durations of less than five years in 2022, giving the portfolio a duration of three years at the end of the year.
 The possibility of a liquidity crisis is limited due to CGIF's right to accelerate or retain the original interest or principal payment schedule in the event of a default on an insured bond, eliminating liability-acceleration risk.
+CGIF has a global master repurchase agreement with a European bank that allows it to transact in repos, when necessary - for instance, when bond defaults are high during a period of high interest rates, implying unrealised losses exist on the invested bond portfolio - instead of liquidating a security before maturity, especially at a loss.